sinc-lab/ET-Pfam/README.md

 Note that this process, with all strategies evaluations, may take approximately up to 10 hours to complete on a single GPU.
 The results will be saved to `results/mini/ensemble_metrics.csv`.
 Also, this folder will contain subdirectories with the ensemble results for each individual strategy.

-To quickly inspect the output, you can run the following command:
+To quickly inspect the output:

 ```
 cat results/mini/ensemble_metrics.csv